-Description of the main features of the internal control and risk management systems related to the financial reporting process

-Danske Mortgage Bank Plc is a wholly owned subsidiary of Danske Bank A/S. Danske Bank A/S is a listed company and is the parent company of the Danske Bank Group.
-The governance of the Danske Bank Group accords with the legislative requirements concerning Danish listed companies and especially with the legislative requirements concerning companies in the financial sector.
+Description of the main features of the internal control and risk management systems related to the financial reporting process pany and is the parent company of the Danske Bank A/S Group.
+The governance of the Danske Bank A/S Group accords with the legislative requirements concerning Danish listed companies and especially with the legislative requirements concerning companies in the financial sector.
 Danske Mortgage Bank Plc complies in all essential respects with the good governance recommendations issued by Denmark's Committee on Corporate Governance.
-Further information on the principles concerning corporate governance in the Danske Bank Group is available at the following Internet address: www.danskebank.com.
+Further information on the principles concerning corporate governance in the Danske Bank A/S Group is available at the following Internet address: www.danskebank.com.